 The speaking and volunteering led to an adjunct role at the University of New Mexico’s School of Law teaching IP licensing to third year students.
 That led to a full time position in the University’s legal department working on intellectual property, technology, and research.
 I have been at the University for five years, serving in various leadership roles, and was chosen by Albuquerque Business First to receive a 2014 Women of Influence award.
 After the publication of my book in April of 2015, I started sharing the lessons of transformative negotiation to various cohorts in-state, and around the country (see “Past Events”, below).
 In the fall of 2017, Christina Rader, Assistant Professor of Economics and Business at Colorado College starting using the book in her EC113 Negotiations course, and invites me to participate in two classes as a visiting lecturer.

 Also in the fall of 2017, after more than twenty years in New Mexico, I returned to the Bay area to start my career as a negotiator at UC Berkeley’s Office of Business Contracts and Brand Protection.
-I moved in with my younger brother Gerald and his wife Judy to their house on Mariposa Avenue in Berkeley, a little over a mile from campus.
-Promoted to Associate Director in the spring of 2018, I assumed leadership of the unit when my boss retired in June.
-In the fall of 2018, Gerald was diagnosed with pancreatic cancer.
-I felt helpless as it quickly became clear that this was a non-negotiable situation, but my brother was determined to publish his novel Crisis: 2038, a techno thriller with a moral imperative.
-I started negotiating with BookBaby and when I informed them Gerald did not have a month to wait for an initial proof, they moved heaven and earth to get the project completed.
-At the tender age of 54, Gerald lost his battle 7 weeks after diagnosis, one day after BookBaby released the Kindle version on Amazon.
+My younger brother Gerald and his wife Judy graciously offered me space in their home on Mariposa Avenue in Berkeley, a little over a mile from campus.
+I assumed leadership of the business unit when my boss retired in June, but in the fall of 2018, Gerald was diagnosed with pancreatic cancer.
+I felt helpless –it quickly became clear that this situation was non-negotiable– but my brother was determined to channel his limited energy into publishing his novel Crisis: 2038, a techno thriller with a moral imperative.
+I started negotiating with BookBaby to fast track the manuscript, and they were not only responsive, but highly empathetic to our unique situation.
+Seven weeks after diagnosis, at the tender age of 54 (the same age my father died of the same disease), Gerald lost his battle, one day after BookBaby released the Kindle version on Amazon.

 “Huff layers MBA level negotiation theory, lifelong experience, cross-cultural negotiation and practice of deeper wisdom in a series of clearly explained and immensely pragmatic examples.
 The Transformative Negotiator stresses the brain/body connection, our interdependence as human beings, as well as meditation techniques that lead to successful outcomes.
 It is a book you want to have handy in the midst of any negotiation from teenage kids to members of the board.”